yohannes911/select2/doc/protocol.md

 **Select 2 guarantees that only one thread is selected at any time**

-This synchroinzation primitive can be used be used to execute critical sections:
+This synchroinzation primitive can be used to execute critical sections:

 **Select 2 can be used to execute critical sections atomically in a lock free manner.**